sukrutnrvd/express-ease/README.md

-Sure, here is the updated `README.md` file incorporating the new help feature:

----

 # Express Ease

 Express Ease is a package that allows users to quickly set up an Express application using either JavaScript or TypeScript.
 It includes built-in templates for both languages and comes pre-configured with essential features like testing and a ready-to-use build environment.